Cold Start Emissions | Automotive Market | Environmental Technologies | Corning

 During the cold start, additional fuel needs to be consumed to increase the exhaust gas temperature.
 But with FLORA, this fuel consumption during cold start could be reduced, as FLORA requires less energy to reach the catalyst light-off temperature.
 Yet FLORA substrates feature the same great durability that customers have come to expect from other Corning substrates.

-Both light-duty gasoline and diesel applications have the potential to benefit from FLORA and Catalyst Heaters.
+Both light-duty gasoline and diesel applications have the potential to benefit from FLORA substrates.

 As governments around the world keep tightening emissions standards, Corning continues to work closely with customers to develop solutions to meet new requirements.
 And to make the air you breathe cleaner and safer.